 If you’ve done the sales process correctly and you have stakeholder consensus on what they want in the deal to help them achieve outcomes, you should know what’s important to them.
 Jeb’s strategy is to start to remove those important things the stakeholder group wanted.
 It makes it more painful for them.
 As he pulls things out, they move back toward him.

 Lastly, he does the math upfront.
 When he’s creating a value bridge from his business proposal to his price, he needs to know the metrics.
 If it’s too expensive for them, he needs to be able to show them the difference between “expensive” (a price issue) and total cost of ownership (how much it costs to run the program).

 He wants to make sure he’s selected as the vendor, has a give-take playlist, understands the consensus of what the stakeholders want, and uses his calculator to show them the value of price.
-To hear more of Jeb’s thoughts on negotiation planning and closing, listen to episode #203 of the Negotiations Ninja podcast!
+To hear more of Jeb’s thoughts on high-stakes negotiation, listen to episode #203 of the Negotiations Ninja podcast!